Ultimate guide to creating your construction project management plan

 With a goal in mind, you can then start developing an outline with the project’s main elements.
 Here’s what you should include in your construction project management plan:

-• Team specifics – Include who will be responsible for leading the project, the members of each team, and the subcontractors and tradespeople hired.
+Team specifics – Include who will be responsible for leading the project, the members of each team, and the subcontractors and tradespeople hired.
+Track specific experience and certifications, as all survey respondents in the 2025 State of Workforce Planning report agree that collective team experience is significant in creating positive project outcomes.

-• Budgeting information – Incorporate, for example, the initial financial investment by stakeholders.
+Budgeting information – Incorporate the initial financial investment by stakeholders.
 Specify the amount of resources and people needed, including total estimated costs.
+Build in contingencies for material price volatility and potential supply chain disruptions.

-• A timeline and schedule with goals – The schedule should include the amount of time it will take to acquire resources, complete tasks, and go over the quality of deliverables.
-Developing a realistic timeline is key—considering possible delays and adding in slack time may help in the long run.
+A timeline and schedule with goals – The schedule should include the amount of time it will take to acquire resources, complete tasks, and go over the quality of deliverables.
+Developing a realistic timeline is key.
+Consider possible delays and add slack time where appropriate.

 3. Get feedback